 Okay.
 We published another video: Where is the Equinox Commanded? in Scripture.
 We explained that the equinox does not exist in Scripture.
 The word does not exist in Scripture.
 Therefore, the equinox cannot be the determining factor.
 You have got the barley shattering and on the ground before the equinox, the equinox cannot be the determining factor.
 Hello!
 Hello!
 Earth to Equinox People!
 The equinox cannot be the determining factor.

 Well, whatever.
 I mean pray, pray with us for them.
 Because this is a demon that they have.
 And if you want more information about that I can encourage you to read Nazarene Scripture Studies Volume Two: The Equinox Error study.
-There is also another study in there called The Lunar Sabbath Error, I recommend both of those studies to people who are focused on the equinox or the lunar sabbath.
+There is also another study in there called The, I recommend both of those studies to people who are focused on the equinox or the lunar sabbath.
 These studies show the reasons why they cannot work.

 He lived approximately from 37 to about 100 CE.
 That is during the second temple era (the second temple was destroyed in the year 70).
 So, he knew what happened in the first century in the second temple era.
 He was born around 37 CE around seven years after Yeshua’s sacrifice.
 He was an eyewitness to how things were done in that time.